8 Tips to Naturally Overcome Sadness and Depression

 1. Foods for depression

-It’s important to eat them regularly as certain nutrient deficiencies are associated with sadness and depression.
+It’s important to eat them regularly because some nutrient deficiencies are associated with sadness and depression.

 We recommend including the following foods in your daily diet: